 Tap on the human need to feel significant and heard!

-Validate your customer’s choice and desires – let them know that you see and understand them and that your message to them, or conversation with them, isn’t just a shot in the dark.
+Validate your customer’s choices and desires – let them know that you see and understand them and that your message to them, or conversation with them, isn’t just a shot in the dark.
 It’s about something you thought would be relevant to them individually – build your credibility!

-Another major pain-point for this type of customer is discovering the right product.
+Another major pain point for this type of customer is discovering the right product.
 So step in and solve that problem for him/her.

 Don’t forget that this category of customer is very crucial!
 Studying their behavior on your website will help you uncover your website flaws and gaps in the overall customer experience you haven’t yet addressed.